-You’ll have more control over your electric bills with solar panels, and you can even start to optimise your electricity usage so that you’re paying as little as possible to power your home.
-You’ll have more freedom from the national grid, too, especially with energy shortages and prices predicted to continue rising.
+You’ll have more control over your electric bills with solar panels.
+You can even start to optimise your electricity usage so you can pay as little as possible to power your home.
+You’ll have more freedom from the national grid, too.
+This method especially works with energy shortages and prices predicted to continue rising.

-While solar panel kits are a hefty initial investment, they’ll pay back their initial cost in no time at all.
+While solar panel kits are a hefty initial investment, they’ll pay back their initial cost in no time.
 And, if grid power ever shorts out, solar panels will also provide adequate backup power.

 That’s not to even mention the environmental benefits of solar panels.
-Any electricity produced by solar panels is electricity not produced by fossil fuels, reducing carbon emissions massively.
+Any electricity produced by solar panels is electricity not produced by fossil fuels.
+This, in return, reduces carbon emissions massively.

-Solar Panels are good for the environment and your wallet – what could be better than that?
-For more information on the pros and cons of solar panels, check out this dedicated guide.
+Solar panels are good for the environment and your wallet – what could be better than that?
+Learn the pros and cons of solar panels next!

-Solar Panels love to be somewhere that’s got a great view of the sun.
+Solar panels love to be somewhere that’s got a great view of the sun.
 And, chances are, your garden has been designed to get the most sunlight possible.
-If you’ve got a shed in that garden, absorbing all that sunlight, putting solar panels to soak it all in might just be a genius move.
-In fact, it might be better to put them on your shed than your roof.
+If you’ve got a shed, putting solar panels to soak it all in might just be a genius move.
+But why?

-If you have an east/west facing roof on your house, or any orientation where you can’t face the panels south, then any solar panels you put there won’t receive optimal sunlight.
-Ultimately, this means they’ll make less energy and you’ll have worse value for money.
+But what if you have an east/west facing roof on your house or any orientation where you can’t face the panels south?
+Any solar panels you put there won’t receive optimal sunlight.
+Ultimately, this means they’ll make less energy, and you’ll have worse value for money.

-So if your shed roof faces south, but the roof of your house doesn’t, then install them on your shed instead!
+So if your shed roof faces south, but the roof of your house doesn’t install them on your shed instead!

 What kind of shed is best for solar panels?

 But the angle of the roof needs a little extra explanation.
-You might think that the best roof for solar panels would be a flat one that soaks up all the sun – but this isn’t the case.
-The perfect angle for solar panels is about 35 degrees, meaning that an angled roof is better for solar panels.
+You might think that the best roof for solar panels would be a flat one that soaks up all the sun, but this isn’t the case.
+The perfect angle is about 35 degrees, meaning an angled roof is better for solar panels.

-Our special recommendation for a shed that’s great with solar panels is the BillyOh Expert Apex Workshop Shed.
-This dual-entrance shed has a long design, meaning you can fit loads of solar panels in and has an apex roof design at just the right angle.
-If you don’t need something big, any of our Apex sheds will also work great.
+We recommend the BillyOh Expert Apex Workshop Shed, which is great with solar panels.
+This dual-entrance shed has a long design, meaning you can fit loads of solar panels.
+Even better, it has an apex roof design at just the right angle.
+If you don’t need something big, any of our apex sheds will also work great!